Igloczek/igloczek/README.md

 I'm a web developer, specialized in frontend.
 Open source fan.
 Procrastinator.

-I like to see the full picture and I'm not afraid to try new things, which leads me to the point where I can handle a whole project on my own, from idea, through  design, fontend and backend code, automation pipelines, hosting, to analitics tools.
+I like to see the full picture and I'm not afraid to try new things, which leads me to the point where I can handle a whole project on my own, from idea, through  design, fontend and backend code, automation pipelines, hosting, to analytics tools.

 While I wouldn't consider myself as a full-stack developer, such set of skills let me to act like a glue between departments, and give knowledge required to design company processes, project architectures and developer tools.